ashaney/traveled/README.md

-# Traveled - Japan Travel Tracker
+# Traveled - Travel Tracker

-A modern travel tracking application that allows travelers to Japan to record, visualize, and analyze their travel experiences across all 47 prefectures.
+A modern travel tracking application that allows travelers to record, visualize, and analyze their travel experiences.
+Currently supporting Japan's 47 prefectures, with plans to expand to additional countries including the USA.

 ## ✨ Features